-And it helps to read stories from others who’ve been there, done that, and then gone on to get the coveted I’m Debt Free t-shirt.
+It helps to read debt stories from others who’ve been there, done that, and gotten the coveted “I’m Debt Free” t-shirt.

 If you’re married or in a relationship where you share money, of course it also helps immensely to be on the same page as each other.
 It’s hard to get out of debt when you’re frantically trying to climb out of the hole but the other person is pouring dirt in on top of your head.

-2. Then, have a backup plan and stick to your guns.
+2. Stick to your guns.

 In financial terms, that backup plan is often an emergency fund.
 (If you don’t yet have one, here’s how to get started.
 Aim for a thousand dollar emergency fund for starters — or whatever you think you can scrape together.
-Any emergency fund is better than nothing.)
+ANY emergency fund is better than nothing.)